01 – Radio Beijing announces that Tibet will shortly be “liberated”.

 23 – Election returns are televised in Britain for the first time.

-23 – Labour wins the British general election with a majority of only five seats.
+23 – Labour wins the British general election with a majority of only five seats, with Clement Attlee returning as Prime Minister.

 24 – Eugene Karp (US naval attaché in Rumania and a friend of Robert Vogeler) is murdered on the Orient Express in Austria.